khulnasoft/tunnel-db/README.md

 ## Download the vulnerability database
 ### version 1 (deprecated)
 Tunnel DB v1 reached the end of support on February 2023.
-Please upgrade Vul to v0.23.0 or later.
+Please upgrade Tunnel to v0.23.0 or later.

 Read more about the Tunnel DB v1 deprecation in [the discussion](https://github.com/khulnasoft-lab/vul/discussions/1653).